SumiSastri/dev-blogs/docs/auth/jwt-and-auth-tokens.md

 ## Adding JWT to a login route

-To incorporate a JWT into the authentication flow of our APIs, we can create a JWT in our login (and register) controller and send it to the client when they successfully authenticate:
+To incorporate a JWT into the authentication flow of our Application Programming Interfaces (APIs), we can create a JWT in our login (and register) controller and send it to the client when they successfully authenticate:

 ```js
 const User = require('../models/user')